jpe90/clp-prebuilt-cosmo/README.md

 `makefile` runs without error (a couple of warnings) to produce `lua.exe`.
 The compiled `lua.exe` runs on Linux and Windows 10. `clang` produces a slightly larger binary than `gcc`.

+The compiled `lua.exe` passes all tests in the `testes` directory.
+Run `all` after compilation to check it passes all tests.

 ## Usage Instructions